alterNERDtive/EDDiscovery-wiki/Using-the-Plot-Panel.md

 Hovering with the mouse a tooltip is showed, including the system name, number of visits and distance to the current system.

+### User Interaction
+The user can zoom the plot, using the scroll wheel, and pan, moving the mouse while pressing the middle button.